Clarkson-Applied-Data-Science/IA-637-Chido_Gracious-/README.md

 ---
 ## Overview

-This project is a Library Management System and it lets library staff and customers work with the same central database of users and books, but with different levels of access.
+This project is a Library Management System designed for a community library.
+It gives both staff and customers a simple way to interact with the same central database of users, titles, books, and loans, while enforcing different levels of access based on each user’s role.

+The purpose of this Library Management System project is to digitize and streamline core library operations by providing a simple web-based platform for managing books, users, and loans.
+It allows patrons to search the catalogue, view book details, and manage their own borrowing, while giving librarians/administrators tools to create and update user accounts, maintain the book collection, and track check-outs and returns in real time.
+Overall, the system aims to replace manual, paper-based processes with an accurate, data-driven application that supports efficient day-to-day management of a community library.

 ## Features